 Scrum is a framework for agile that is the most popular and successful framework.
-Individuals use Scrum to produce agile software, and there are many product management tools available to handle this methodology.
+Individuals use Scrum to produce agile software, and many product management software is available to handle this methodology.

 Also, all sprints must be made in the same timeframe or sprint cadence.
 You can do one for two weeks and then the other for three and a half weeks.
 Then it is two sprints in a row.